atlassian/data-center-helm-charts/README.md

 ## Feedback

 If you find any issue, [raise a ticket](https://github.com/atlassian-labs/data-center-helm-charts/issues/new).
-If you have general feedback or question regarding the charts, please use [Atlassian Community Kubernetes space](https://community.atlassian.com/t5/Atlassian-Data-Center-on/gh-p/DC_Kubernetes).
+If you have general feedback or question regarding the charts, use [Atlassian Community Kubernetes space](https://community.atlassian.com/t5/Atlassian-Data-Center-on/gh-p/DC_Kubernetes).

 ## Contributions